6 tips for turning your assets into income

 5. Understand your withdrawal options

-If you’re a client with Equitable Financial Life Insurance Company, use our Retirement calculator to see what your exact retirement income will be, based on your current contributions.
-You can also make different changes – such as increasing your contributions – to see how that would affect your future income.
-Not a client?
-You can still use our Retirement calculator and fill out what you know.
-We’ll give you a good estimate of how much income you’ll have.
+If you’re an Equitable client, you can use our retirement calculator to determine your exact retirement income based on your current contributions.
+You can also explore how some changes, like increasing your contributions, can make an impact.
+If you’re not a client, you can still use our retirement calculator and fill out what you know.
+With an estimate of how much income you’ll have, you can finetune your retirement income strategy and feel more confident about your future.

-Important Note: Equitable believes that education is a key step toward addressing your financial goals, and we’ve designed this material to serve simply as an informational and educational resource.
+Important Note: At Equitable, we believe that education is a key step toward reaching your financial goals, and we’ve designed this material to serve simply as an informational and educational resource.
 Accordingly, this article does not offer or constitute investment advice and makes no direct or indirect recommendation of any particular product or of the appropriateness of any particular investment-related option.
 Investing involves risk, including loss of principal invested.
 Your needs, goals and circumstances are unique, and they require the individualized attention of your financial professional.
 But for now, take some time just to learn more.

 This article is provided for your informational purposes only.
 Please be advised that this document is not intended as legal or tax advice.
 Accordingly, any tax information provided in this document is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transaction(s) or matter(s) addressed and you should seek advice based on your particular circumstances from an independent tax advisor.